pengfei99/DataGovernance/README.md

 - the creation of `data management tool` (e.g. data catalog, quality control, etc.)

-An organization's governance framework should be documented and shared internally, so everyone who is involved understand how the data governance program will work.
+An organization's governance framework should be documented and shared internally, so everyone who is involved understands how the data governance program will work.

 On the technology side, a data governance tool can be used, but not mandatory.
 The objective of such tool is to facilitate and automate all the aspects of managing a governance program which we have mentioned above